symblai/symbl-docs/docs/conversation-api/concepts/summarization.md

 Summaries help you save time required to grasp the contents of a conversation that has several pages of transcripts.

 :::info
-Currently, Summaries cannot be generated in real-time.
+Currently, real-time Summaries are not supported.
 :::

 ### Example